espitiaandres/penguin/README.md

 test = foo("", test2=":")
 ```

-You'll get a `TypeError` relating to arguments.
+If you do this, you'll get a `TypeError` relating to arguments.

 <a name="synchronous_functions"/>